COSIMA/regional-mom6/paper/paper.md

 The `regional_mom6` python package overcomes these difficulties, automatically generating a regional MOM6 configuration with relatively simple domain geometry.

 The `regional_mom6` package takes as input various datasets that containing the ocean initial condition, the boundary forcing (ocean and atmosphere) for the regional domain, and the bathymetry.
 The input datasets can be on the Arakawa A, B, or C grids [@arakawa1977computational]; the package performs the appropriate interpolation using `xESMF` [@xesmf] under the hood, to put the everything on the C grid required by MOM6.
 Thus, the package automates the re-gridding of all the required forcing input, takes care of all the metadata encoding, generates the regional grid, and deals with a few other necessary steps.
-This allows users to setup a regional MOM6 configurations using only Python and from a single Jupyter notebook.
-The package allows the user to use MOM6's ALE vertical coordinates, regardless of the vertical coordinates of boundary forcing input.
-Rules-of-thumb to guide the user in setting grid parameters such as the regional domains resolution, can be found in @Herzfeld2011.
+This allows users to setup a regional MOM6 configuration using only Python and from a single Jupyter notebook.
+The package allows the user to use MOM6's Arbitrary-Lagrangian-Eulerian vertical coordinates, regardless of the vertical coordinates of boundary forcing input.
+Rules-of-thumb to guide the user in setting grid parameters such as the regional domains resolution, can be found in the paper by @Herzfeld2011.

 <!-- The `regional_mom6` package takes raw files containing the initial condition, the boundary forcing, and bathymetry.
 These inputs can be on the Arakawa A, B, or C grids, and the package performs the appropriate interpolation using `xESMF` [@xesmf] onto the C grid required by MOM6.